rogueSnake/mithrilChat/README.md

 # mithrilChat
-The actual chat doesn't work yet, but you can sign up and log in.
+A simple chat client using Mithril and MongoDB.
-Start mongodb on port 8000.
+Start mongod on port 8000.